Innovation Research – From Origin to Current Frontier – IØ9802

-The course give 7,5 ECTS, and is credited by NTNU.
+- The course give 7,5 ECTS, and is accredited by NTNU.

 Professor Anna Bergek, Chalmers University, Sweden

 Professor Jan Fagerberg, University of Oslo (Course responsible, part 1)

 Where: The course will take place at Studentinnovasjonsenteret fram, 3 etg.
 Gamle Fysikk, Sem Sælands vei 5.
 Map here